 Verifier: A verifier is often a service provider or an authority that is trying to validate a prover's STP claim.
 A prover has to present both his/her identity and STP information to the verifier in order to get a service or simply prove his/her alibi.
+We assume that a verifier is trusted in terms of privacy leakage, that is, a verifier never leaks a prover's identity or STP information to any other parties.
 However, a prover should be able to only give a verifier his/her STP information that is necessary.
 In other words, a prover should have the control over which STP proofs and what location granularity of the STP proofs are revealed to a verifier.

-CA: We assume CA is semi-trusted, in the sense it is only trusted in term of correctly performing its functions, i.e., user registration, key and credential management, and trust assessment for STP proofs.
-However, we consider CA not trusted in terms of protecting users' location privacy.
-CA may intend to use any information it learned to profile user's spatialtemporal history and thus a potential privacy abuse may happen at CA.
+CA: We assume CA is trusted but curious, in the sense that it is only trusted in term of correctly performing its functions, i.e., user registration, key and credential management, and trust assessment for STP proofs.
+Also, CA does not intentionally leak any information it stores to other individual users.
+However, CA may intend to use any information it learned to profile user's spatial-temporal history and thus a potential privacy abuse may happen at CA.

 Collusion: We specifically tackle two different collusion scenarios in this work: (1) A witness can collude with a prover by creating an STP proof for him/her even though one or both of them are not at the location as claimed in the STP proof.
 We name this collusion scenario as W-P collusion.
 To the best of our knowledge, there is no good solution to detect this type of collusion yet.
 (2) A prover A who requires a colluding prover B who is at a specific location to masquerade as him/her and generate a fake STP proof.
-Though we assume A does not give his/her private key to B, it is possible for A and B to have a hidden communication tunnel during the STP proof generation process, so that B could relay messages to A, Asigns on them and returns them to B in real time.
-This kind of collusion attack is a type of Wormhole attack [11], which has been more commonly referred to as the Terrorist Fraud attack [12] in location verification.
+Though we assume A does not give his/her private key to B, it is possible for A and B to have a hidden communication tunnel during the STP proof generation process, so that B could relay messages to A, A signs on them and returns them to B in real time.
+This kind of collusion attack is a type of Wormhole attack [15], which has been more commonly referred to as the Terrorist Fraud attack [8] in location verification.
 It is one of the most challenging attacks to protect against in location verification.
 Applied to our context, we name this collusion scenario as P-P collusion.